RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/simple_metric_pages/MouseTotalEnergy.md

 Evaluate an interface using Mouse.
 We also find that Mouse performs better when given a bias towards large interfaces, so we built that in using the `add_interface_size_bonus` and `interfaces_residues` options.

+There is also a score type `mouse` that wraps this simple metric to be easier to use with a score function.

 USAGE:

 <MouseTotalEnergy custom_type=(string) surface_only=(bool,"true") add_interface_size_bonus=(bool,"false") interfaces_residues=(string) residue_selector=(string) name=(string)/>